VineetGit0110/VineetGit0110/README.md

 - 🌱 I’m currently learning **AI, Quantum Computing, Advance PowerBI, Tableau and DBMS features**

-- 💬 Ask me about **trainings which can include, Data Analytics and Programming with Java**
+- 💬 Ask me about **trainings which can includes Data Analytics, Programming with Java and Project Managements**

 - 📫 How to reach me **vkgupta1985@gmail.com**